 For companies that have a great success story to tell but cannot get the necessary approval to publish a case study including the client’s name, consider turning it into an anonymous “technical case study.”

 Overview of Extended Articles

 In most situations, case studies should not be used on a stand-alone basis.
 Why?
-A superb case study can become much more effective when viewed in combination with other inbound marketing strategies — extended articles, white papers and press releases are three prime examples.
+A superb case study can become much more effective when viewed in combination with other inbound marketing strategies—extended articles and white papers are two prime examples.